 Chemical-free alternatives for a slow-draining sink include using a hair-clog tool, cleaning the stopper and combining baking soda and vinegar to help clean accumulated gunk off the pipes.

 If you have multiple slow drains in the house, or drains smell bad or make gurgling sounds, it could be a sign of a more serious problem, such as a partially clogged sewer line.
+These jobs may require professional sewer line cleaning or pipe replacement.

 3. Clogged Bath or Shower Drain